Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 • CPU, Memory, Storage

-Database Replay allows us to test various effects of possible changes to the system by replaying the practical load of an actual production system on a test system before it is exposed to the former.
-The workload on production is monitored, analyzed and recorded over a quantitative fixed period of time.
-This data is recorded over time and is used to replay the workload on test systems.
+Database Replay allows us to test the various effects of possible changes to the system by replaying the practical load of an actual production system on a test system before it is exposed to the former.
+We keep track of, analyze and record the workload on production over a quantitative fixed period.
+The data is logged and later utilized to simulate the workload on test systems.

-By performing this, we can successfully test the implications of the workload prior to implementing any changes that might adversely affect production.
+By performing this, we can successfully test the implications of the workload before implementing any changes that might adversely affect production.

 The workflow is as follows:

 After having captured the information in the “Capture files” we need to preprocess them.
-In this step, we create metadata which provides a description of every data required for replaying the workload.
+In this step, we create metadata that describes every data required for replaying the workload.

 Since this step uses a huge amount of resources from the system, it is advised to run on another system apart from production where the load can be replayed.
-In case, you do not have another system to test and would like to run them in production, make sure to run them during non-peak hours so that the users and processes running on production aren’t affected.
+If you do not have another system to test and would like to run them in production, run them during non-peak hours so that users and processes running in production aren’t affected.

 Similar to the Performance Analyzer, you can also generate and view reports to compare each of the tests that you have executed.